Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Yagoona - Birrong among the top 30% of areas assessed nationwide

-Yagoona-Birrong averaged approximately 116 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
-A total of 582 homes were approved during this period, with an additional 35 approved so far in FY26.
-On average, 1.6 people moved to the area per year for each dwelling built between FY21 and FY25, indicating a balanced supply and demand dynamic that maintains stable market conditions.
+Yagoona - Birrong has averaged approximately 116 new dwelling approvals per year.
+Between the financial years FY-21 to FY-25, a total of 582 homes were approved, with an additional 131 approved so far in FY-26.
+Over these five years, an average of 1.6 people have moved to the area for each dwelling built, suggesting balanced supply and demand conditions.

-The area's new development consists of 56% standalone homes and 44% attached dwellings, offering a mix of townhouses and apartments catering to various price points.
-With around 226 people per dwelling approval, Yagoona-Birrong exhibits characteristics of a low-density area.
-Population forecasts project an increase of 2,294 residents by 2041.
+The current development mix consists of 56.0% standalone homes and 44.0% attached dwellings, including townhouses and apartments, catering to various price points.
+With around 226 people per dwelling approval, Yagoona - Birrong is considered a low-density area.
+Population forecasts project an increase of 2,318 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development